 The heat makes bean sprouts grow.
-Along with pectin, beans sprouts also contain some protein.
+Along with pectin, bean sprouts also contain some protein.

-- The best method to fry beans sprouts is to add them to a hot frying pan.
+- The best method to fry bean sprouts is to add them to a hot frying pan.

 - Add a little bit of vinegar within a minute.

-- You can at the most add two tablespoons of vinegar to half kg of bean sprouts.
+- Add two tablespoons of vinegar to half a kg of bean sprouts.
 Anything more alters the flavor and appearance of the bean sprouts.